- What is Quick Search?

 Catalogue and Classic Catalogue allow results to be sorted by relevance (default), date (descending only - newest to oldest date of publication) and title (A to Z).

-NOTE: Navigating directly to the last page in a list of results is not possible at this time.
+NOTE: Navigating directly to the last page in a list of results in Quick Search and Catalogue is not possible at this time.
 Use the next, previous and # links at the bottom of the list to move between pages of results.
 There are 25 records per page.
+Classic Catalogue does allow you to jump to the last page of results.
+There are 50 records per page.

 How do I access the full text?